Rheyles/from-a-to-b-with-rl/README.md

 We cannot have access to the sum _unless_, as we said, we have some memory of the states that have been accessed, the rewards that have been collected.
 We cannot update the model at every step like A2C because of this, and also -- as mentioned above -- because we have to compare $\pi (s,a)$ and $\pi ^ {\rm old} (s,a)$.

-#### So ... _when_ are we updating our network ?
+#### When to update our network with PPO

 That is an excellent question.
 Also ... with what data ?
 In PPO, we  collect a sequence of data (it can span over multiple episodes), and we  divide it into mini-batches.
 We then train our network on these minibatches _several times_ (several epochs), so our model policy $\pi(s,a)$ progressively diverges from $\pi ^ {\rm old} (s,a)$.
 But it does not diverge too fast from it since we have cleverly clipped our loss (or objective function).

-### Help !
-People talk about on and off-policy, policy-based and model-based agents.
-What do they mean ?
+### Help, people talk about on and off-policy, policy-based and model-based agents all the time

 There is no point repeating a clear explanation, so I will just leave you with the [excellent explanation of Tomasz Bartkowiak on StackExchange](https://stats.stackexchange.com/questions/407230/what-is-the-difference-between-policy-based-on-policy-value-based-off-policy).
 To summarise the networks we have seen so far, our implementation of